Tassal: Marine farming zones

-Freshwater Hatcheries
+Freshwater hatcheries

 Tassal operates two hatcheries, with a third to be developed, it also has access to the selective breeding program operated by SALTAS on behalf of the Salmon industry in Tasmania.

-Combined they have the capacity to produce ten million smolt a year.
+Combined, they have the capacity to produce ten million smolt a year.
 These smolt come from broodstock from a Tasmanian-based industry selective breeding program.
-The state-of-the-art Rookwood Road Hatchery and Nursery underwent an expansion in April 2016 to make it the biggest land-based salmon nursery in Australia with the capacity to produce approximately 8 million smolt per year.
-After 8–12 months at Rookwood Nursery the smolt are transferred to sea.
+The Rookwood Road Hatchery and Nursery underwent an expansion in April 2016 to make it the biggest land-based salmon nursery in Australia with the capacity to produce approximately 8 million smolt per year.
+After 8–12 months at Rookwood Nursery, the smolt are transferred to sea.